 Rich and fudgy brownies topped with almonds and sea salt that are easy to make from scratch.
-This one-bowl recipe makes brownies that have dense, fudgy middles.
-There’s even a good chance you already have the ingredients needed on hand.
-Click here to jump to the recipe or read on to see how we make them!
+Jump to the Salted Almond Brownies Recipe or read on to see how we make them.

 This easy recipe is a riff off our popular brownies recipe.
 The base is similar — there’s cocoa powder instead of melted chocolate, butter, sugar, eggs and flour.
 The original is pretty amazing, this time, though, we add lots of crunchy roasted almonds and sea salt on top.
 A nut lovers dream!